 The legalization of hemp in India is a boon and bane for rural communities dependent on cannabis plants for their livelihood.
 Due to the outlaw of local varieties and the introduction of new industrial hemp with less than 0.3% THC level, local biodiversity and the autonomy of these communities are at grave risk.

-Significant use of cannabis as food or fiber was theoretically permitted under the NDPS Act; still, its unclear declassification and stringent enforcement resulted in growing stigma around the cannabis plant.
-Many farmers were left in utter confusion and hampered their daily livelihood.
+Significant use of cannabis as food or fiber was theoretically permitted under the NDPS Act; still, its unclear declassification and stringent enforcement resulted in a growing stigma around the cannabis plant.
+Many farmers were left in utter confusion hampered by their daily livelihood.

 Due to the question arising on the legality of cultivating cannabis plants in India, communities eventually abandoned their culture and craft.
 Many burned their hemp fiber clothes like waist looms, caps and sacks due to the fear of regulations imposed by the government, and as of date, very few young people are continuing to weave hemp fiber.